19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 5/Mind Shield.md

 | Range    | Self                                       |
 | Domains  | [Air](../../../Spell%20Domains/Air.md)     |

 You create an impenetrable magic shield for you mind.
-You are immune to any magical attempt to detect your thoughts, scry on you, or similar.
+You are immune to any magical attempt to detect your thoughts, scry on you, or similar for the duration.

 ---
 *Upcast: None*